-This symposium explores the relationship between practice and research in design.
-We will bring together design academics and practitioners to explore how design practice uniquely contributes to knowledge production.
+This symposium will bring together design academics and practitioners to explore how design practice uniquely contributes to knowledge production in academic contexts.

-Monash University’s European Campus in Prato, Italy from September 22nd - 24th, 2025
+Join us at Monash University’s European Campus in Prato, Italy from September 22nd - 24th, 2025.

-the conversation will be facilitated through relational design practice.
+The conversation will be facilitated through hands-on relational design practice, discussing practice through practice.

 Call for Participation

-Design researchers often navigate the liminal space between theory and practice, leveraging situated and experiential knowledge that may not be easily generalised.
+Practice design researchers navigate the liminal space between theory and practice, leveraging situated and experiential knowledge that may not be easily generalised.
 This nuanced approach, while powerful, can raise fundamental questions about design’s legitimacy within traditional academic structures that prioritise formalised, replicable results.
-Yet, design is also increasingly recognised as a powerful driver of impact, research translation and interdisciplinary collaboration within these structures of research.

-Many design practitioners also practice in ways that integrate thoughtful and deep research, further distorting the separation between theory and practice in the field.
+Many design practitioners outside of universities also practice in ways that integrate thoughtful and deep research, further distorting the separation between theory and practice in the field.

 Monash University, Design Health CollabImage taken as part of an ongoing ethnographic exploration of design research and practice in action.